 British Values at St. Mary's C of E Primary School

-Our school has adopted the core values of respect, integrity and responsibility and these underpin our behaviour within school, our application to work and our community (local, national and global).
+Our school has adopted six core Christian values of courage, compassion, thankfulness, forgiveness, community and truthfulness and these underpin our behaviour within school, our application to work and our community (local, national and global).
 They are integral to our commitment to promote and uphold the Fundamental British values of democracy, the rule of law, individual liberty and mutual respect.

 Within the school, children are taught to value their own identity and about British Values which give them a sense of belonging and pride in their community.